This post was most recently updated on July 31st, 2022.2 min read.

 You need to re-register and sign up for a completely new plan.
 That can be done here, and it’s a very quick process: https://app.tomorrow.io/signin

-I just wish that they would have explained this somewhere on the “old” developer portal – would’ve saved me from confusion. ☹
+I just wish that they would have explained this somewhere on the “old” developer portal – it would have saved me a lot of confusion. ☹